19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Creatures/Magic Diseases.md

 ### True Vampire

 Once you are released from your spawn status, you become a true vampire.
-If would die, you instead turn to mist and begin reincarnating in your *Coffin*.
-Your body reincarnates and you are restored to full [HP](../../Player%20Characters/Derived%20Statistics/Health%20Points.md) and [FP](../../Player%20Characters/Derived%20Statistics/Fatigue%20Points.md) at the next dusk.
+If would die, you instead turn to mist and begin reconstituting in your *Coffin*.
+Your body reconstitutes and you are restored to full [HP](../../Player%20Characters/Derived%20Statistics/Health%20Points.md) and [FP](../../Player%20Characters/Derived%20Statistics/Fatigue%20Points.md) at the next dusk.

-You can only be killed by [Holy](../../Game%20Procedures/Combat/Damage%20Types/Holy.md) damage, or with a wooden stake driven through your heart while you are reincarnating inside your *Coffin*.
+You can only be killed by Sunlight, [Holy](../../Game%20Procedures/Combat/Damage%20Types/Holy.md) damage, or with a wooden stake driven through your heart while you are reconstituting inside your *Coffin*.